ABieniek/MeatSpim/README.md

-# MeatSpim
+# ElmerFudd
-Spimbot for cs233
+Spimbot for cs233 Sp 2017